gcangussu/babel-typescript-const-error/README.md

 yarn start
 ```

-You can comment examples on the top to see the bottom examples failing.
+You can comment examples on the top to see the bottom examples failing on `index.ts`.